-Tired of gross chemicals in your fly repellent?
+Tired of dangerous chemicals in your fly repellent?
 Me too.
 Want a natural alternative?
 Cool, I have one.

-It’s a dilemma we have every summer – do we suffer the flies or load ourselves with questionable chemicals?
+It’s a dilemma we have every summer – do we suffer the flies and other pesky insects or load ourselves with questionable chemicals?

 There was a time when we would use any fly repellent that worked – it didn’t matter what it contained, as long as the bugs were away.